Friends of QPAC recently came together for their first event of the year at an intimate Q&A in the Cremorne Theatre.

 -

-QPAC 40 Birthday Celebration on the Melbourne Street Green Free community event at QPAC to kick-off celebration of 40 years this Saturday 12 April
+QPAC 40 Birthday Celebration on the Melbourne Street Green Free community event at QPAC kicked-off celebration of 40 years

-Fri 11 Apr 2025Joy, inclusion, gathering and stories will be the hero themes for 2025 at the Queensland Performing Arts Centre (QPAC) as it celebrates its 40th anniversary this year.
+Fri 11 Apr 2025Joy, inclusion, gathering and stories are the hero themes for 2025 at the Queensland Performing Arts Centre (QPAC) as it celebrates its 40th anniversary this year.

 -